SanPen/GridCal/doc/md_source/state_estimation.md

 # 🌀 State estimation

+GridCal has the ability to run state estimation simulations, however not from the interface since GridCal since it is not a SCADA capable software.
+Hence the simulation will only be available through the API.

+## API

-Now lets program the example from the state estimation reference book _State Estimation in Electric Power Systems by A. Monticelli_.
+Now lets program the example from the state estimation reference book State Estimation in Electric Power Systems by A. Monticelli.

 ```python
 import GridCalEngine as gce